 (No ratings)

-Dr. David Christopher Evans, MD is an orthopedic reconstructive surgeon in Murray, UT specializing in adult orthopedic reconstructive surgery.
+Dr. David Christopher Evans, MD is an orthopedic reconstructive surgeon in West Valley City, UT specializing in adult orthopedic reconstructive surgery.
 He graduated from Baylor College of Medicine.
-Dr. David Christopher Evans, MD is affiliated with St. Mark's Hospital, CommonSpirit Health and MountainStar Healthcare.
+Dr. David Christopher Evans, MD is affiliated with St. Mark's Hospital, CommonSpirit Health - Mountain Region and MountainStar Healthcare.

 Hip Replacement